How Kahoot became my teaching life saver

 Learning by playing

-The best learning material, in my opinion, is actually the Kahoot website itself.
+I have explored many different types of learning materials to help me design Kahoot games, from research papers, to blogs, to videos on YouTube.
+But the best learning material, in my opinion, is actually the Kahoot website itself.
 There are lots of officially designed games that I can run and test by myself.

 By experiencing Kahoot as a player, I can learn not only how to design a better game, but also how students might feel during the activity.
 This has been really useful for improving my own question design.